What rights do I have on the remote resource?

 As an instructor, how do I request course access to VCL Windows or Linux environments?

 Simply send a email request to email@example.com.
-Please state the course number section and the desired application environment for your course.
-All appilcations on the Linux and Solaris platforms are already available to NCSU students, staff and faculty.
+Please state the course number and section number and the desired application environment for your course.

 How do I create a custom VCL environments?